 Winter or not, being the stubborn person that I am, I refuse to give up a good lamb chop.

-Dinner on the table in 15 mins.
+A juicy pan fried lamb chops dinner on the table in 15 mins.
 I love that!
 More time for me to dilly dally around!

-This dish is absolutely fantastic.
+This pan fried lamb chops dish is absolutely fantastic.

 What made this dish fantastic was the miso butter and sage.
 When you brown the sage and garlic up in the butter, the lamb chops get infused with those flavours.
 When you top it off with the miso butter, it really completes the flavour with a nice salty umami flavour.